Generating Demand for a New Financial Product

 We created campaigns on social media and search channels.

 The campaigns drove prospects back to the recently refreshed website which educated prospects on the new service and used comparison graphs so people could see for themselves the benefits and ask the hard questions.
 The campaign worked, receiving a high volume of leads.

 But, volume isn’t always the goal.
 We needed to focus on quality, not quantity.

 Stage Two: Improving Lead Quality with Channel Optimization

 Although we had a consistent monthly lead volume, it was time to fine-tune.
 Liquid Stock didn’t need overwhelming amounts of leads per month; they needed a very specific, high quality prospect: a large shareholder in a pre-IPO company who was financially savvy and interested in converting stocks or exercising options without giving up ownership.

 We adjusted the output by pausing the campaigns and audiences that were generating a large number of leads that didn't seem high quality.
 We also scaled back the channels to focus on AdWords for prospecting and the social channels for remarketing.

 Generating Awareness of a Market

 Because Liquid Stock’s financial service was a new concept within the secondary market, the keywords didn’t yet exist.
-We had to create market awareness.
-We built up a new market within search, pairing Liquid Stock’s ads with similar concepts and funneling people back to the website and social for education.
-We also targeted specific roles and conditions rather than use a buckshot approach.
+Through consumer behavior consulting we created market awareness.
+We also built up a new market within search, pairing Liquid Stock’s ads with similar concepts and funneling people back to the website and social for education.
+Rather than rely on a buckshot approach for answers, our method of consumer behavior consulting lets us target specific roles and conditions.

 Many clients say they would rather have higher quality over quantity.
 But not everyone is able to stomach it when the volume of leads suddenly dries up and you’re looking for the right one.
 Liquid Stock, however, kept the faith and it paid off.